Siddharth-Rajput/Internship-Scraper/README.md

 ### Prerequisites

-Python 2 or 3 any will do the work.
+Python 2 any will do the work.

 ```
 The Packages that we need are: